blakete/blakete.github.io/blog-1.md

 Q: How do we maximize information?
 A: We maximize information by maximizing the number of questions we ask.

+Q: How do we maximize the number of questions we ask?
+A: We maximize the number of questions we ask by maximizing the number of people we ask.

+Q:

 ## session 3